LOCAL GOVERNMENT ELECTIONS 2020 RESULTS

 Declaration of results notices are required to be published on the Council’s website under section 100 (3) of the Local Government Electoral Act 2011.
 The declarations will be added below as they become available:

-The elected Mayor and Councillors for the Goondiwindi Regional Council were officially sworn in on Tuesday 8 April 2016 at 10:00am.
+The elected Mayor and Councillors for the Goondiwindi Regional Council were officially declared on Wednesday 8 April 2020.

 The designated portfolio holders for the particular areas are identified as follows: